iztokbajcar/GNS3-provision/README.md

 When you get your hands on the contents, there is but one tiny thing, although very important, still for you to do before you jump into action.
 And that is ***to change the provided passwords***!
 If you are only going to be using your soon-to-be-created virtual machine on your local computer, do it anyway.
 For the sake of principle.

 ## Vagrant
 You will find the default passwords on the very top of the [provision.sh](provision.sh) script.
-To be precise, the passwords you are encouraged to change are the GUACAMOLE_ADMIN_PASSWORD and VNC_CONNECTION_PASSWORD environment variables, which, probably unsurprisingly, dictate the admin guacamole password and the password you will need when connecting to the machine.
-You will learn more about that later.
+To be precise, the passwords you are encouraged to change are the GUACAMOLE_ADMIN_PASSWORD and VNC_CONNECTION_PASSWORD environment variables, which, probably unsurprisingly, dictate the admin guacamole password[^1] and the password you will need when connecting to the machine.
+## cloud-init
+The procedure to set up passwords for cloud-init differs a bit from the Vagrant alternative.
+In the [cloud-config.yaml](cloud-config.yaml) file:
+* on line 107, change the text between the quotes according to your liking.
+It will represent the Guacamole admin password.
+The default value is **Ge5L0**.
+* on line 245, the text on the right side of the equals (`=`) sign will be your VNC connection password, as well as the desktop login password.
+The default value is **GNS3jeZ4k0n**.

+[^1]: No, we are not a Mexican restaurant, you will learn more about Guacamole later :slightly_smiling_face: